Indian National Congress: General election results

 In the first parliamentary elections held in 1952, the INC won 364 seats, which was 76 per cent of the 479 contested seats.
 The vote share of the INC was 45 per cent of all votes cast.
-Till the 1971 general elections, the party's voting percentage remain intact at 40 per cent.
+Till the 1971 general elections, the party's voting percentage remained intact at 40 per cent.
 However, the 1977 general elections resulted in a heavy defeat for the INC. Many notable INC party leader lost their seats, winning only 154 seats in the Lok Sabha.
 The INC again returned to power in the 1980 Indian general election securing a 42.7 per cent vote share of all votes, winning 353 seats.
 INC's vote share kept increasing till 1980 and then to a record high of 48.1 per cent by 1984/85.
 Rajiv Gandhi on assuming the post of prime minister in October 1984 recommended early elections.
 The general elections were to be held in January 1985; instead, they were held in December 1984.
 The Congress won an overwhelming majority, securing 415 seats out of 533, the largest ever majority in independent India's Lok Sabha elections history.
 This winning recorded a vote share of 49.1 per cent resulting in an overall increase to 48.1 per cent.
 The party got 32.14 per cent of voters in polls held in Punjab and Assam in 1985.

 In November 1989, general elections were held to elect the members of the 9th Lok Sabha.
 The Congress did badly in the elections, though it still managed to be the largest single party in the Lok Sabha.
 Its vote share started decreasing to 39.5 per cent in the 1989 general elections.
 The 13th Lok Sabha term was to end in October 2004, but the National Democratic Alliance (NDA) government decided on early polls.
 The Lok Sabha was dissolved in February itself and the country went to the polls in April–May 2004.
 The INC, led by Sonia Gandhi unexpectedly emerged as the single largest party.
 After the elections, Congress joined up with minor parties to form the United Progressive Alliance (UPA).
 The UPA with external support from the Bahujan Samaj Party, Samajwadi Party, Kerala Congress, and the Left Front managed a comfortable majority.
 Congress has lost nearly 20% of its vote share in general elections held between 1996 and 2009.